ThomasKur/baseVISION.Tool.Connectors.RunMyAccount/README.md

 # RunMyAccount API Client

-This library allows connecting to the RunMyAccount API to list the most important entities and creating invoices.
+This library allows connecting to the RunMyAccount API.
+This allows you to create integrated applications with youre invoicing system.

 ## Getting Started